jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_sqlanalysis.md

 Alternatively, select a template to configure.
 The templates you have previously saved for SQL Analysis configuration are listed.
 On selecting the template you can view / modify / reapply the template configuration.
 You can delete or rename the template.
 For more information, see Configuration templates.

-## factory settings
+## Enable SQL Analysis or use the factory settings

-### Override
+### Override the factory settings

-Select the Override the factory settings option to modify the settings for the selected template or connection.
+Select the **Override the factory settings** option to modify the settings for the selected template or connection.

-Select to Enable SQL Analysis.
+Select to **Enable SQL Analysis**.
 SQL Analysis is disabled by default.

-Note: Enabling SQL Analysis may adversely affect the performance of your SQL Server.
+{% include note.html content="Enabling SQL Analysis may adversely affect the performance of your SQL Server.
 SQL Analysis data collection puts extra load on your SQL Server; the more data you collect the more the load.
 For this reason Spotlight does not allow you to Enable SQL Analysis for a Template.
-If you select the option to **Apply Configuration to…** at the bottom of the screen then the Enable SQL Analysis configuration is NOT automatically applied to selected connections; SQL Analysis can only be enabled one connection at a time.
+If you select the option to **Apply Configuration to…** at the bottom of the screen then the Enable SQL Analysis configuration is NOT automatically applied to selected connections; SQL Analysis can only be enabled one connection at a time." %}

-### Clear
+### Use the factory settings

 Clear the **Override the factory settings** option to return the settings for the selected template or connection to the Factory Settings.
 These are the settings that were shipped with Spotlight.

-By default SQL Analysis is disabled.
+For factory settings SQL Analysis is disabled.

 ## Filters pane